 Yes, all Patriots’ Path Council camps have had sanitizer stations for the past decade.
 We will be adding additional stations in high-traffic areas, as well as making sure that there is adequate signage and marking to the existing stations are easily recognized.

 What happens if there is an outbreak at camp?

 Based on the duration of the Scouts stay in camp, it is unlikely an outbreak will occur with Scouts.
-Our concern is for our staff, who will be staying at camp all summer.
+Our concern is for our staff, who will be working at camp all summer.
 Staff will wear masks and have specific policies to adhere to.
 We do have a communicable disease plan in place.
-All of these policies are to ensure that our staff are safe and healthy, and are available to keep your Scouts safe and healthy.
+All of these policies are to ensure that our staff are safe and healthy, and are available to keep your child safe and healthy.

 Will the medical form policy be adjusted to not require a health provider signature?

 No, the BSA Health and Medical Record will still be required for all Scouts, leaders, and staff, and will require parts A, B, and C. However, an E-signature will be acceptable from a virtual doctor’s visit.